-While every trek in Nepal is unique, some of the things might be similar to other treks, and that is the same for the five best Himalayan Treks in Nepal.
+While every trek in Nepal is unique, some things might be similar to other tours, which is the same for Nepal's five best Himalayan Treks.
 With the views, different, accommodations during a Trek in Nepal are all similar and in local guesthouses also called teahouses.
-These accommodations are anything but luxurious as one might expect of a village located remotely high in the mountains.
-This does not mean that the accommodation is not comfortable, but just not luxurious like your high end and modern hotel in the bigger cities.
-Accommodation in the Himalayas is more of a safe haven that offers a place to rest, sleep, warm beverages and delicious meals.
+These accommodations are anything but luxurious, as one might expect of a village located remotely high in the mountains.
+These types of accommodation do not mean that the accommodation is not comfortable, but just not luxurious like your high end and modern hotel in the bigger cities.
+Accommodation in the Himalayas is more of a haven that offers rest, sleep, warm beverages, and delicious meals.
 Every room is fitted with two single beds and sometimes even three.
-Bathrooms are mostly communal and offer warm water.
-When you decide to go Trekking in Nepal during the high season, chances are that the best guesthouses are fully packed; this can be overcome by trekking with a trekking agency that can make reservations for you and your group before arrival at the local village.
+Bathrooms are primarily communal and offer warm water.
+When you decide to go Trekking in Nepal during the high season, the chances are that the best guesthouses are fully packed; this can be overcome by trekking with a trekking agency that can make reservations for your group before arrival at the local village.
 Another thing to expect during your Trek in Nepal besides the incredible Himalayan views is interaction with local communities and getting to see their values and traditions, which in itself is a unique and revealing experience.

-Things to look out for while trekking in Nepal are more safety guidelines than anything else.
-As you trek up hills, past cliffs and ravines the trails are usually well maintained but humans are not the only creatures following these paths.
-Everyday goods are being transported from and to villages by using yak or donkey caravans and these animals don’t stop for anybody.
-That is why it’s crucial to always be ready to step aside in a safe zone of the path so these caravans can come through.
-Ascending in high altitudes can be tricky but the real challenge lies in descending, a slippery slope or lose rock can always swipe you off your feet so always listen to the safety instructions of your trekking team guide.
+Things to look out for a while trekking in Nepal are more safety guidelines than anything else.
+As you trek up hills, past cliffs, and ravines, the trails are usually well maintained, but humans are not the only creatures following these paths.
+Every day, your guides will be provided goods will be transported from and to villages by using yak or donkey caravans, and these animals don't stop for anybody.
+That is why it's crucial always to be ready to step aside in a safe zone of the path so these caravans can come through.
+Ascending in high altitudes can be tricky, but the real challenge lies in descending; a slippery slope or loose rock can always swipe you off your feet, so always listen to the safety instructions of your trekking team guide.

 Keeping these tips in mind, you are sure to get the best experience possible during one of these five best Himalayan Treks in Nepal.